speier/DotCloudWin/README.md

 ## DotCloud for Windows

-DotCloud for Windows is simple installer to setup DotCloud on Windows.
+DotCloud for Windows is a simple installer to setup [DotCloud](http://www.dotcloud.com)'s command-line client on Windows.

 [Download](http://s3.kalmanspeier.com/dotcloud/dotcloud-0.3.1.exe)